iboard/altex/altex_iboard_cc/priv/posts/2021/12-19-hex-packages-released-0.1.0.md

 %{
-  title: "hex packages 0.1.0 published",
+  title: "hex packages 0.1.1 published",
   author: "Andi",
   tags: ["andi", "2021", "altex", "hex"]
 }
 ---
+# Version 0.1.1 released

-# Version 0.1.0 released (2021-12-19)
+- Version 0.1.0 released (2021-12-19)
-# Version 0.1.1 released (2021-12-20)
+- Version 0.1.1 released (2021-12-20)

 There is no difference in the code between 0.1.0 and 0.1.1.
-0.1.1 was necessary to fix relations between the documentation of three packages.
+But _0.1.1_ was necessary to fix relations between the documentations of the three packages.

-The first "releasable" versions of `axrepo`, `axentity`, and `ax_webclient` are published at hex.pm
+**The first "releasable" versions of `axrepo`, `axentity`, and `ax_webclient` are published at hex.pm**

 |mix project|CI|documentation|